Everything you need to know about FM radio on your phone

 Apple didn't respond to a request for comment.

-Apple says its older phones did use chipsets with FM radios built-in.
-Paul Brenner, CEO of NextRadio said his company found FM-enabled chipsets in iPhone 4 models through iPhone 6 devices introduced in 2015.
+Apple says its older phones did use chipsets with FM radios built in.
+Paul Brenner, CEO of NextRadio, said his company found FM-enabled chipsets in iPhone 4 models through iPhone 6 devices introduced in 2015.

-But the Cupertino, California, company says FM functionality wasn't activated on these phones.
+But Apple says FM functionality wasn't activated on those phones.
 They also lacked the necessary connections that would have turned a headset into an FM antenna.

-If this is true, Brenner admitted there's no easy fix even for older devices.
+If this is true, Brenner admitted there's no easy fix, even for older devices.

-"It's possible Apple shipped the devices without the connector to the antenna," he said.
+"It's possible Apple shipped the devices without the connector to the antenna," Brenner said.
 "This means it's not a software upgrade."

 Why would Apple use the integrated chip in older phones and then get rid of it in newer ones?